What to Expect from Cat and Dog Neuter and Spay in Longview, TX

 - Any unwanted pregnancies and litters are reduced or eliminated (dependent on when you have your pet spayed.)

-Walk right in or call us to talk more about pet spay and neuter surgery.
+Walk right in or call us at 903-759-7611 to talk more about cat and dog neuter and spay surgery.
 We look forward to taking care of your pet’s health!

 They were our angels.
 They referred her for surgery on Nov 28....it was an amazing success and she is 100% Abbie again.
 She's our miracle!!
 They were all so proud of her recovery....they care for her.